jupyterhub/jupyterhub/docs/source/contributing/tests.rst

     .. _contributing/tests:

 ===================================
-Testing JupyterHub and linting code
+#Testing JupyterHub and linting code
 ===================================

-Unit test help validate that JupyterHub works the way we think it does, and continues to do so when changes occur.
+**Unit test** help validate that JupyterHub works the way we think it does, and continues to do so when changes occur.
 They also help communicate precisely what we expect our code to do.

 JupyterHub uses `pytest <https://pytest.org>`_ for all our tests.
 You can find them under ``jupyterhub/tests`` directory in the git repository.

-Running the tests
+#Running the tests
 ==================

 #.
 Make sure you have completed :ref:`contributing/setup`.
 You should be able
-   to start ``jupyterhub`` from the commandline & access it from your web browser.
+   to start ``jupyterhub`` from the command-line & access it from your web browser.
 This ensures that the dev environment is properly set up for tests to run.